 When playing a CD-DA with text data, the album and track name are shown in the display.
 With a disc in MP3 or WMA, the display shows the folder and file name.
-When you turn on the audio system next time, the system keeps your selection with the TITLE button.

 To Change or Select Tracks/Files You can use the SEEK/SKIP button while a disc is playing to select passages and change tracks (files in MP3/WMA mode).

-In MP3/WMA mode, use the $\blacktriangle$ $\backsim$ or $\blacktriangledown$ PLAY button to select folders in the disc, and use the SEEK/SKIP button to change files.
+In MP3/WMA mode, use the $\blacktriangle$ $\checkmark$ or $\blacktriangledown$ PLAY button to select folders on the disc, and use the SEEK/SKIP button to change files.